 My first C-section was an emergency situation, so there wasn’t time for anyone to tell me what to expect.
-I’ve since had two more c-sections, and these are the things I wish I’d known before that first time I was rolled into the OR.
+I’ve since had two more, and these are the things I wish I’d known before that first time I was rolled into the OR.

 An epidural or spinal block only keeps you from feeling pain.

-I had NO IDEA that I would be able to feel pressure, tugging, and pushing during my c-section.
+I had NO IDEA that I would be able to feel pressure, tugging, and pushing during my C-section.
 I remember laying on the table and screaming, “I CAN FEEL THAT!”
 The anesthesiologist then explained that the epidural/spinal only blocks pain, not sensation.
-So know that you’ll feel tugging on your stomach, and lots of pressure, especially when it’s time to pull the baby out (usually someone is pushing — hard — on the top of your uterus, which is right at the base of your rib cage).
+So just know that you’ll feel tugging on your stomach, and lots of pressure, especially when it’s time to pull the baby out (usually someone is pushing — hard — on the top of your uterus, which is right at the base of your rib cage).

 You might get the shakes.

-My entire body shook violently for at least an hour or two after my c-section.
+My entire body shook violently for at least an hour or two after my C-section.
 Luckily, my husband remembered his sister also shaking after she’d had her first baby, and he calmed me down.
 My body was responding to the regional anesthetic (an epidural) and my wildly fluctuating hormones.
-The shakes subsided after a few hours, and they were minimal after my second and third c-sections, when my anesthesiologists gave me spinal blocks instead of epidurals.
+The shakes subsided after a few hours, and they were minimal after my second and third C-sections, when my anesthesiologists gave me spinal blocks instead of epidurals.

 You’ll have to walk before you think you’re ready.

 Gas is your enemy.

-~Stool softeners are your best friend.
+Stool softeners will become your new best friend.

-Laughing/coughing/sneezing are a pain in the gut.
+Laughing/coughing/sneezing are a literal pain in the gut.

-Binding your stomach helps with pain.
+Binding your stomach helps with the pain.